marioalmonte/accessitrans-aria/README.md

 ### Translation Registration Formats

-The plugin supports multiple formats for registering strings for translation:

-1. **Direct Format**: Registers the literal value as the name
-2. **Prefix Format**: Registers with the format `aria-attribute_value`
-3. **Element ID Format**: Registers with a format that includes the element ID

-**Important:** It is recommended to keep all three formats enabled for maximum robustness.
-Each format provides a different fallback method for accessing translations.
+The plugin registers strings for translation using the format `aria-attribute_value` for maximum robustness and compatibility with WPML's string translation system.

 ### Additional Features